VivaAB/cobar_group4/README.md

 Here are the contents of the different files and folders:

 - connectome_arenas.py: contains the code of the implementation of the two arenas that are used.
 One for the optomotor visual stimulus, the other for the looming visual stimulus;
-- connectome_behavior.py: contains the code of the controller that dictates the movements of the fly in response to the optomotor visual stimulus.
+- connectome_behavior.py: contains the code of the controller that dictates the movements of the fly in response to the optomotor visual stimulus;
 - Connectome_with_arena.ipynb: contains the code necessary to generate all the simulations and .pkl files used for our miniproject;
 - pkl_visualization.ipynb: contains the code needed to generate the plots seen in our report;
 - outputs: contains the videos of all our simulations.